List of Capsicum cultivars: Overview

-Cultivars
+List of cultivars

 The species and varieties include many economically important cultivars with a variety of different shapes, colors, and flavors that are grown for different purposes, such as spices, vegetables, and herbal medicines.
 Some confusion has resulted from the legal term "plant variety", which is used interchangeably with "cultivar" (not with "taxonomic variety").
 The terminology around a cultivar also includes terms such as heirloom, open-pollinated, self-pollinating, and hybrid.

 Heirloom varieties are typically those that have been selected and grown historically with seeds saved every year, and are still maintained today in similar fashion, such as the blocky-type California Wonder.
 Open-pollinated varieties are those that are maintained without strict barriers to prevent outcrossing and then seed is collected at and stored from each harvest such as the lamuyo-type Marconi Yellow.
 While open-pollinated varieties are typically true-to-type, there may be occasional outcrossing to other Capsicum varieties that may introduce some heterogeneity.
 Self-pollinated varieties are similar to open-pollinated varieties in that they are true-to-type and seed is collected at and stored from each harvest, but measures are taken to minimize outcrossing.
 This may involve placing a barrier such as a mesh bag or cage over the plant to prevent pollinators from reaching flowers, ensuring that the plant has "selfed".
 This is how much seed intended for home-garden use is produced, like the cultivar Early Jalapeño.
 These three types of cultivar seed production are all similar in that only one parent is used and the seed are produced generally through self-pollination.

 Hybrid varieties take advantage of a phenomenon called heterosis or hybrid vigor, which occurs in pepper.
 To generate a hybrid variety, two self-pollinated varieties are intentionally crossed, and all seed from this cross are collected.
 The new hybrid variety typically is more vigorous than either of the two parents contributing to traits such as higher yield.
 Inter-specific crossing may result in a hybrid of diminished fertility due to specific genetic incompatibilities.
 In some cases, this may be overcome by deliberately selecting which of the two parents is to be the female parent in the cross.
 Hybrid seed if saved will not produce a homogeneous set of plants the next generation, meaning that the two parents will need to be crossed again to generate more hybrid seed.
 This method is used to produce hybrid Capsicum cultivars such as the blocky types Double-Up and Orange Blaze.
 Much of the commercial pepper production uses hybrid varieties for their improved traits.